MikeDigitize/lazy/README.md

 const lazy = new LazyScroll('.my-lazy-image');
 // pull the first element from the instance's images array const [lazyImage] = lazy.images;
-// call the fireLazyEvent method passing in the element to lazy load lazy.fireLazyEvent(lazyImage.image);
+// call the fireLazyLoadEvent method passing in the element to lazy load lazy.fireLazyLoadEvent(lazyImage.image);
 ```

 #### LazyScroll